adaji025/quiz-app-laravel/README.md

 This API provides endpoints for:
 - Retrieving quiz questions grouped by categories
-- Submitting quiz answers
+- Submitting quiz answers (each submission gets a unique UUID)
-- Viewing all submitted answers
+- Viewing all submitted answers grouped by submission
-- Retrieving a single answer by ID
+- Retrieving answers by ID (supports both individual answer IDs and submission UUIDs)
-- Generating aggregate statistics and individual submission summaries
+- Generating statistics per submission (all submissions or by submission ID)

 ## Base URL